Opelousas Catholic School

 Opelousas Catholic School is a private, Catholic school in Opelousas, Louisiana.
 Located in the Roman Catholic Diocese of Lafayette, the school offers education from pre-kindergarten 3/4 through 12th grade.

 History

+Founded in 1855 as St. Mary’s Academy for Boys.
+In 1856, the Academy of the Immaculate Conception for Girls was established and staffed by Sisters Marianites of Holy Cross.

-Holy Ghost High School, a segregated African American Catholic school was closed in 1971, and merged along with Academy of the Immaculate Conception (AIC), a segregated White Catholic school, into Opelousas Catholic School in September 1971.
+Holy Ghost High School, a segregated African American Catholic school was closed in 1971, and merged, along with the Academy of the Immaculate Conception (AIC), a segregated White Catholic school, into Opelousas Catholic School in September 1971.

 Athletics

 Opelousas Catholic athletics competes in the LHSAA.